dubadub/filtered/README.md

 ```

-Use the same `@filter` object in views, it will set all inputs values in a form:
+To use the same `@filter` object in views (it will automatically set all the related inputs in a form):

 ```
 # app/views/noise_measurements/index.slim